manho30/v1.manho30.me/folio/README.md

 The Unicode Consortium cooperates with the leading standards development organizations, like ISO, W3C, and ECMA.

 **Tip**: The first 128 characters of Unicode (which correspond one-to-one with ASCII) are encoded using a single octet with the same binary value as ASCII, making valid ASCII text valid UTF-8-encoded Unicode as well.

+## Relationship
+The difference between the two is the number of bits that they use to represent each character.
+EBCDIC uses 8 bits per character while the original ASCII standard only used 7, due to concerns that using 8 bits for characters that can be represented with 7 is much less efficient.

+ASCII has its equivalent in Unicode.
+The difference between ASCII and Unicode is that ASCII represents lowercase letters (a-z), uppercase letters (A-Z), digits (0-9) and symbols such as punctuation marks while Unicode represents letters of English, Arabic, Greek etc.